Shifter | Chapter 2 – Thes-Omatz

 He nodded.

-“You'll be playing with your mom, okay?
+“You'll be playing with your mother, okay?
 She's the finder.
 I want you to hide in this space right here.”
 She pointed to a small inlet in the hallway.
 “Only come out if she calls.
 Understand?”

 Though Eli-Fian saw he wasn't really buying that this was just a game, she didn't have time to reassure him.